BioSIM-Research-Group/vmdStore/README.md

 wget (Linux and macOS)

 ## Installation

+The GUI installers for VMD Store were deprecated.
+Please, follow one of the following methods to install VMD Store.

 **1. You can install VMD Store through the Tk Console on VMD:**

    This installation process can be used on every machine running VMD 1.9.3 or later.